serverlessworkflow/specification/GOVERNANCE.md

 ## I'm a maintainer.
 Should I make pull requests too?

 Yes.
 Nobody should ever push to master directly.
 All changes should be made through a pull request.
+Please see the [Contributing](contributing.md) document for more information about opening pull requests.

 ## Conflict Resolution